gdsfactory/ubc/README.md

 gf tool install
 ```

-Mamba is a faster alternative to conda, if you don't want to install mamba, you can also replace `mamba install` with `conda install -c conda-forge`
+Mamba is a faster alternative to conda, if you don't want to install mamba, you can also replace `mamba install gdspy` with `conda install -c conda-forge gdspy`

 ### Installation for developers